 Hustling sex toys through airport security, onto a plane, and eventually to your destination can be a tricky and worrisome process.
 The good news is, sex toys are becoming more expected at the airport.
-Last July, we wrote about a news story making the rounds in which the Transportation Safety Administration (TSA) admitted that sex toys did not bother them very much.
+We previously wrote about a news story in which the Transportation Safety Administration (TSA) admitted that sex toys did not bother them very much.
 In fact, many folks have asked TSA’s AskTSA twitter about a variety of sex toys, and they are always happy to answer.

 The first thing you should do, if you’re traveling within the United States, is read up on current TSA policies.
 If you’re traveling internationally, look up country-specific travel information.
 Especially do your research before jetting off to a foreign country with your toys, as some places forbid sex toys and/or porn.
 Specific countries that prohibit travel with sex toys include Saudi Arabia, United Arab Emirates, Thailand, Vietnam, Malaysia, India (particularly phallic shaped massagers), Maldives, Mauritius, and Kuwait.
 Many of these countries forbid anything of pornographic nature, or objects deemed to be obscene — so whether it be a vibrator, erotic book, or BDSM products, it’s best to leave them at home.

 Though Alabama has criminalized the sale of adult toys (Anti-Obscenity Enforcement Act of 1998), it is okay to bring your own sex toys into the state, as long as it doesn’t appear you’re looking to sell them.
 However, it’s always a good idea to double check any updated laws in certain states and countries before packing your favorite toys.
 It may even be worthwhile to consider alternative transportation methods, such as train or bus.
 The following tips are for air travel.